feihong/mobile-app-tutorial-old/camera/index.md

 <div class="exercise">
   <p>Use the Blocks interface to create behavior shown in the video above.</p>

   <p class="hint">You only need 5 blocks to complete this exercise.
 Take it one step at a time.
 Think about which component you need to use, and what kind of block within that component will be useful.
-Remember that each block will tell you what it does if you hover over it.
+Remember that most blocks will tell you what they do if you hover over them.
 If you get stuck, just ask for help.</p>

+  <p class="hint">You need to make use of the <code>set Image1.Picture</code> block.</p>
 </div>

 Run your app again to verify that it works as expected.